paradisec-archive/PARADISEC_workflows/index.md

 These technical workflows and archiving guides are designed to help people with different goals and different skill levels.
 If there is a topic you want to know about, but the information is not contained on these pages, feel free to reach out to us at [PARADISEC](mailto:admin@paradisec.org.au) and we will do our best to help.
 <br>
 <hr style="border:1px solid grey">
-*If you are just starting out and would like to know how to begin the process of archiving with PARADISEC these guides can help you get your materials in order. :*
+*If you are just starting out and would like to know how to begin the process of archiving with PARADISEC these guides can help you get your materials in order.*

 ### Getting started with PARADISEC
 * How to become a PARADISEC user